alfonso100/mate-recently-viewed-products/readme.txt

 They’re stored in a browser cookie (mrvp_recently_viewed) and loaded dynamically using JavaScript.

 == Changelog ==

+= 1.0.3 =
+- Changed the tracking logic so the products can be tracked even on pages where the widget is not present

+= 1.0.2 =
+- Added a fix to check if is_product() is defined, to avoid an error if WooCommerce is not installed

 = 1.0.1 =
 - Moved inline JavaScript and CSS to properly enqueued files